thejpster/kinetis-frdm/README.md

 * PLL runs at 66.7MHz
 * SysTick works at 4MHz, providing a timer a currently use for the busy-waits
 * GPIO works - you can control the on-board RGB LED
+* Timer works - you can drive GPIOs (including the LED) with PWM
 * Panic handler works - it quickly flashes the red LED if it panics or hits a hardfault

-## What doesn't work

-* Release mode hardfaults on startup, unless you step through the debugger in which case it doesn't :/